 From the silver screen to the stage, Imelda Staunton always gives a captivating performance.
-Sadly, her upcoming performance in Hello, Dolly! at the Adelphi Theatre is postponed for a while yet.
-But we can still reminisce on her unforgettable turns as Sally Plummer in Follies, Mrs Lovett in Sweeney Todd and Mama Rose in Gypsy.
-Did you know she’s the current record-holder for the most Olivier Awards in the Best Actress in a Musical category?
+She gave unforgettable turns as Sally Plummer in Follies, Mrs Lovett in Sweeney Todd and Mama Rose in Gypsy.
+Did you know she's the current record-holder for the most Olivier Awards in the Best Actress in a Musical category?
 That makes her an incredible leading lady in our books.

 The two-time Olivier Award-winning actress has a stage presence like no other.
 Don't just take our word for it though, let her performances do the talking.
 During her West End debut in Cabaret, she was spotted by choreographers and dramatists alike for future works, eventually winning her first Olivier Award for Carrie Pipperidge in Carousel.
 More recently, Dee has starred in Follies at the National Theatre and The Boy Friend at the Menier Chocolate Factory.
 She's also keen on supporting sustainability in the theatre, so we have to applaud her for that too.